-What is RCS chat and how to it use in conversational messaging?
+What is RCS messaging and how to use it in conversational messaging?

-Engage in smarter, more dynamic customer conversations with seamless cross-platform messaging, powered by RCS chat.
+Engage in smarter, more dynamic customer conversations with seamless cross-platform messaging, powered by RCS.

 Contents